shadowmaru/shadowmaru.dev.next/posts/35-jahre-mauerfall.md

 ---
 title: "35 Jahre Mauerfall - I've played with hundreds of other musicians in Berlin at Brandenburg Gate - How did it feel?"
+description: "What was like to play with Band für Freiheit"
 date: "2024-12-31"
 ---